archlinux/archinstall/README.md

 This installer will perform the following:

  * Prompt the user to select a disk and disk-password
- * Proceed to wipe the selected disk with a `GPT` partition table.
+ * Proceed to wipe the selected disk with a `GPT` partition table on a UEFI system and MBR on a bios system.
  * Sets up a default 100% used disk with encryption.
  * Installs a basic instance of Arch Linux *(base base-devel linux linux-firmware btrfs-progs efibootmgr)*
- * Installs and configures a bootloader to partition 0.
+ * Installs and configures a bootloader to partition 0 on uefi. on bios it sets the root to partition 0.
  * Install additional packages *(nano, wget, git)*
  * Installs a profile with a window manager called [awesome](https://github.com/archlinux/archinstall/blob/master/profiles/awesome.py) *(more on profile installations in the [documentation](https://python-archinstall.readthedocs.io/en/latest/archinstall/Profile.html))*.

 > **Creating your own ISO with this script on it:** Follow [ArchISO](https://wiki.archlinux.org/index.php/archiso)'s guide on how to create your own ISO or use a pre-built [guided ISO](https://hvornum.se/archiso/) to skip the python installation step, or to create auto-installing ISO templates.
 Further down are examples and cheat sheets on how to create different live ISO's.

-## Unattended installation based on MAC address

-Archinstall comes with a [unattended](examples/unattended.py) example which will look for a matching profile for the machine it is being run on, based on any local MAC address.
-For instance, if the machine that [unattended](examples/unattended.py) is run on has the MAC address `52:54:00:12:34:56` it will look for a profile called [profiles/52-54-00-12-34-56.py](profiles/52-54-00-12-34-56.py).
-If it's found, the unattended installation will commence and source that profile as it's installation proceedure.

 # Help